Nature at Bishops Park

 iNaturalist

 iNaturalist is a social network for naturalists.
-You can use it to record your observations of plants and animals, and learn about nature in your area.
-You can view the iNaturalist observations in Bishops Park and Fulham Palace here.
-Please also add your own sightings for Bishop’s Park through the app.
+Use it to record your observations of plants and animals, and learn about the nature in your area.

 iRecord